GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 ### Description

 Design a SQL query that retrieves the **top result** from the embeddings table given the phrase `car crash`.
-Once you have found the correct video segment use Vertex AI Studio to get the exact timestamp of the crash, using that segment in your prompt.
+Once you have found the correct video segment, you'll use Vertex AI Studio to extract the exact timestamp of the accident from that video segment.

+Navivate to Vertex AI Studio, Freeform option, and design a prompt to get the exact timestamp of the crash, using the video segment in your prompt.

 ### Success Criteria